What Does an LCPL Subscription Give Me?

 Limited Access Cards

-If you have a card with your home library district - the one you pay taxes to - you can get a Limited Access card.
+If you are an Indiana resident and have a card with your home library district - the one you pay taxes to - you can get a Limited Access card.
 It's good for checking out physical items, but does not give you access to our online library.

 In-House Use Cards

 These are cards for people who do not want to check out materials at all.
-It will only let you sign up for events online, book a study room, or use our pubilc computers.
+It will only let you sign up for events online, book a small group room, or use our public computers.

 You can learn more about these types of cards on our Borrowing Privileges page.